wavebyrd/great_expectations/docs/docusaurus/docs/cloud/connect/connect_snowflake.md

    - **Username**: Enter the username you use to access Snowflake.

-   - **Private key**: Enter your RSA private key value.
-Do not include the start and end markers `-----BEGIN/END ENCRYPTED PRIVATE KEY-----`.
+   - **Private key**: Enter your unencrypted private key value.
+Do not include the start and end markers `-----BEGIN/END PRIVATE KEY-----`.

    - **Database**: Enter the name of the Snowflake database where the data you want to validate is stored.
 In Snowsight, click **Data** > **Databases**.
 In the Snowflake Classic Console, click **Databases**.